MAVA is staffed by a dedicated team in charge of implementing the foundation’s strategy and supporting our implementing partners.

 Simon joned MAVA from FIBA in December 2014 after the two foundations merged.
 He coordinates MAVA’s work on partner organisational development across our different programmes.
 With a mixed background in ecology and social science, Simon has worked in several places from the National Museum of Natural History of Paris to Niger, Benin, Mauritania, Senegal, and now Switzerland.
 Along the way, he has been involved in ethno-botanic research on Sahelian woody flora, developing environmental awareness tools, training African park rangers, and capacity building for coastal conservation in West Africa.
 Simon is a French national, and when not outside birdwatching with binoculars, he loves to read about adventures that went wrong!

 Nathalie joined MAVA from FIBA in December 2014 after the two foundations merged.
-Initially working as our Evaluation and Learning Officer, in 2017, she became a Programme Officer with our Impact & Sustainability Unit.
-Multi-skilled, Nathalie divides her time between developing our young leaders strategy and our communications.
+Initially working as our Evaluation and Learning Officer, in 2017, she joined our Impact & Sustainability Unit (ISU).
+Multi-skilled, Nathalie divides her time between developing the ISU pillar supporting individuals (leadership and innovation) and our learnings.
 With a diploma in land use planning from the Université de Technologie de Compiègne in France, before joining the FIBA, Nathalie worked for consulting firm SOFRECO and conducted a technical mission in Namibia for the GEF-World Bank project ‘Namibian Coast Conservation and Management project’ (NACOMA).
 A French national, Nathalie enjoys making new discoveries, travelling, scuba-diving, cinema, cooking and video/photo editing.

 Rachel joined MAVA in 2010 as Director of Administration and Finance to ensure reliable accounting, forecasting and reporting for the foundation.
 She manages our bank accounts and cashflow, ensures compliance with all legal requirements, takes responsibility for auditing and develops the annual budget.
 She also manages the integrated grants management software for the foundation.
 Before joining MAVA, Rachel worked in accounting for SC Johnson, Dentsply International and Johnson Controls International.
 She studied at the Université Robert Schuman in Strasbourg, France, where she obtained the equivalent of a Master’s in Finance & Business Administration.
 Rachel is a French national and the mother of two little boys.
 She enjoys running, trekking, alpine and cross-country skiing, and cooking.